 Control (PR.AC) category in the Cyber Framework Browser tab (as shown in Figure 3).
 Using the Subcategory drop-down list, the analyst next

-looks at PR.AC’s five subcategories and decides to create a Profile containing all of them.
-To
+looks at PR.AC’s five subcategories and decides to create a Profile containing all

 do so, the analyst switches to the Framework Profile tab and makes the checkbox selections

 shown in Figure 8.
 Baseline Tailor creates a simple XML representation of